 Photo by Bo Huang, 2023

 Filipino-American pianist, Dr. Tristan Savella is an active soloist and chamber musician based in Toronto.
-His career has taken him to performances at Carnegie’s Weill Recital Hall in New York City, the Kennedy Center in Washington D.C., the Schloss Mirabell in Salzburg, Austria, and the Canadian Opera Company’s Richard Bradshaw Amphitheatre in Toronto.
-Furthermore, Tristan is the recipient of multiple prizes at various national and international competitions, including third place at the Concours Flame in Paris, first place at the Bradshaw and Buono International Piano Competition in New York City, a finalist prize at YoungArts Week (sponsored by the National YoungArts Foundation) in Miami, and third place at the Glenn Gould School's Chamber Music Competition.
+His career has taken him to performances at Carnegie’s Weill Recital Hall in New York City, the John F. Kennedy Center in Washington D.C., the Schloss Mirabell in Salzburg, Austria, and the Canadian Opera Company’s Richard Bradshaw Amphitheatre in Toronto.
+Furthermore, Tristan is the recipient of multiple prizes at various national and international competitions, including prizes at the Concours Flame (Paris), the Bradshaw and Buono International Piano Competition (New York), and the Glenn Gould School’s Chamber Music Competition.